 The promise, hope and longing of the coming Masih were prophesied in the context of the failures of the people of that day.
 As prophets, they were looking to the future, just as Musa (PBUH) had required in the Taurat.
 And these prophecies speak to us in our modern-day for those of us who have also failed to live the right way we know we should.
 The Masih was to be a beacon of hope in the midst of failure.

 How Isa al Masih (PBUH) viewed and used the Zabur

 In fact, the prophet Isa al Masih himself used the Zabur to help his companions and followers understand the Injil and the role of the Masih.
-It is states about Isa that
+It states the following about Isa:

 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.
 Luke 24:27

 The phrase ‘and all the Prophets’ refers to these prophets of Zabur that followed the Taurat of Musa (PBUH).
 Isa al Masih (PBUH) wanted his companions to understand how the Zabur taught and prophesied about him.
 Isa al Masih (PBUH) then continued teaching them by:

 He said to them, “This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.”
 Then he opened their minds so they could understand the Scriptures.
 Luke 24:44-45